TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 database structure.
 Also the visual appearance and handling of the backend may be changed and appropriate training for editors may be required.
-The content rendering may change, so that updates in `TypoScript`, templates or `CSS` code may be necessary.
+The content rendering may change, so that updates in TypoScript, templates or CSS code may be necessary.
 With LTS and Sprint Releases also the system requirements (for example PHP or MySQL version) may change.
 For a patch level release (i.e. changing from release `11.5.0` to `11.5.1`) the database structure and